scalalandio/chimney/docs/source/cookbook/protocol-buffers.rst

     // ...
   }

-As we see:
+As we can see:

 - there is an extra ``Value.Empty`` type
 - this is not "flat" ``sealed`` hierarchy - ``AddressBookType`` wraps sealed hierarchy ``AddressBookType.Value``, where each ``case class`` wraps the actual message

-Meanwhile, we would prefer to extract it to flat:
+Meanwhile, we would like to extract it into a flat:

 .. code-block:: scala